 Do not put light bulbs, hazardous materials (think paint, bleach or other toxic chemicals) and used olive oil into the orange bin.

 Some cities have a specific bin that’s used to collect old olive oil and other oils but not every city has them.
-Old oil won’t be used for cooking or manufacturing new olive oil (gross) but instead it’s used to make biodegradable fuel sources.
+Old oil won’t be used for cooking or manufacturing new olive oil (gross) instead, it’s used to make biodegradable fuel sources.
 Pretty neat, huh?